Capital E: Organisation

 Capital E is part of Experience Wellington which is the trading name of the Wellington Museums Trust, a registered charity established in 1995.
 Alongside Capital E, Experience Wellington also run the City Gallery Wellington, Wellington Museum, Space Place at Carter Observatory, Nairn Street Cottage, and the Cable Car Museum.

 At the beginning of 2023 there were 19 staff listed at Capital E including four at the National Theatre For Children part of Capital E. The director was Justine McLisky.

 National Theatre for Children

 The Capital E National Theatre for Children started in 1997.
 In 2023 it was led by Kathy Watson (Manager & Producer) and Lynne Cardy (artistic director).
+In October 2023, Experience Wellington announced that it would close the National Theatre for Children, blaming financial issues and falling visitor numbers.